ChrstphrHll/npc_gen/students/Rossan Jonik.md

 ### Description
 - Halfling Artificer from Aldercrown Empire
 - 3rd year Exploration student in Treskal
-- long curly lighter blonde hair that's put up, Pale Blue eyes, and Fair skin
+- shoulder length wavy platinum hair that's put up, Pale Blue eyes, and Fair skin
 - Is Impartial and Unaggressive, and has Might as their ideal

 ### Organizations